AnastasiiaMoskalets/team-project-events-app/README.md

 - **Create Events**: Logged-in users can create and manage their own events.

 ## Technologies Used

-In this project, the following technologies were used:

 - **Frontend**: React
 - **Backend**: Node.js, Express